Skip to main content

 • Delivery address.
 The address where the customer wants to receive the order.

 • Delivery instructions.
-Instructions to the shopper, such as Go to the side door or Leave order at the door.
+The customer's instructions to the shopper, such as Go to the side door or Leave order at the door.
+Customers can also add their phone number here.

 • Payment method.
 The method of payment.
 A credit card or debit card is required, but other options might be available.